 Throughout its history three values – work, wellness, and independence – have remained at the core of Rochester Rehabilitation.
-Working with a $10 million annual operating budget, the agency serves more than 3,800 people in the Greater Rochester area living with disabilities.
+Working with a $10 million annual operating budget, the agency serves 4,000 people in the Greater Rochester area living with disabilities.
 The most obvious types of disabilities may be physical, cognitive, or “hidden” (such as epilepsy, arthritis, and diabetes), while others may result from a variety of causes such as stroke, injury, or multiple sclerosis (MS).

 As the community continues to feel the effects of the nation’s economic distress, there’s an increased need for the rehabilitative services that Rochester Rehabilitation provides.
 Your support allows it to deliver on its values of work, wellness, and independence.